Free temporary Australia phone number to receive SMS online (+61)

 › Is my privacy protected?

-› How long does a free line last?
+› How long does a free number last?

 › Can I receive messages from other countries?